Back to Business! Launch Your New Business With 10% Off — Start Now

 MOM approves EntrePass for eligible foreign entrepreneurs starting businesses in Singapore with venture backing or innovative technologies.
 You can apply if you have started or plan to start a venture-backed or technologically innovative private limited company registered with ACRA.
 The company should be less than 6 months old or can be registered after EntrePass approval.

-A corporate secretary, also known as a company secretary, is required by the Companies Act 1967, Section 171 requires all companies in Singapore to appoint a corporate secretary whose main duty is to ensure that the company complies with Singapore’s Company Law.
+A corporate secretary, also known as a company secretary, is required by the Companies Act of 1967.
+Section 171 requires all companies in Singapore to appoint a corporate secretary whose main duty is to ensure that the company complies with Singapore’s laws.
 When the company is incorporated, Company Secretary can be left blank initially.
 However, the Company Secretary must be appointed within 6 months of incorporation.

 Here are the main roles of a corporate secretary: